ManticoreGamesInc/CC-Talking-Heads/README.md

 		Total deaths the player as.

+- **RandomMessages**

+A data table of random messages this actor will pick from.

 - **Actor**

 	The template to spawn that will show in the UI that represents the actor.